-After doing that, use a spade to remove the grass around the place you want to place the decking.
+After doing that, use a spade to remove the grass around where you want to place the decking.
 You don’t want to install your decking directly on the grass.
 Remove the grass from the area and use a spirit level to check if the area is even.
-You can now proceed to spread weed control fabric on the area to prevent grass from growing.
+You can now spread weed control fabric on the area to prevent grass from growing.
 Then cover the site with about 40mm to 50mm of gravel.
 You will lay the decking frame on the gravel.

 Step Three – Install the Boards

 Use tape to measure and mark the deck board at the desired length.
 Then draw a line across the board with a combination square.
 Cut your deck boards to the desired length using a hand saw.
 It is advisable to use treated timber as your deck board.
 Treated timber has a longer lifespan; it will not rot or decay over time.

 After cutting the boards, you can now start attaching the boards to form the decking frame.

-Start by securing the outer boards, then attach more boards on the inside of the frame to create a strong framework.
+Start by securing the outer boards, then attach more boards to the inside of the frame to create a strong framework.
 Then place the decking joist inside the frame.
 Ensure that you spaced the joist properly to prevent the decking from sagging.

 Step Four – Install the Decking

 Once you have finished building the decking frame, start installing the decking on the joists.
 Fasten the composite decking boards to the joist with a screw.
-It is important to note that there should be gaps in between the boards when installing your composite decking boards.
-The gaps will allow the decking boards to expand without warping when there is a temperature change.
+It is important to note that there should be gaps between the boards when installing your composite decking boards.
+These gaps will allow the decking boards to expand without warping when there is a temperature change.
 You should leave a space of 5 mm between the decking and a space of at least 15 mm between the decking and the wall.

 Step Five – Finish the Decking